GigabiteLabs/Unix-Tools/README.md

 ## Use
 This installer is intended to be used by GigabiteLabs developers to (mostly) automate the setup and configuration of a new unix-based development machine with our most common and standard tools.

-However, if anyone else finds it useful,
+However, if anyone else finds it useful for setting your envs, it is licensed MIT.

+### Install
+- clone this repository
+- cd to the root of the repo folder
+- start the installer by runing:
+ - `./install.sh`

 ## What's Included